jsmoriss/jsm-accurate-modified-time/readme.txt

 The JSM Accurate Modified Time for SEO plugin monitors the post/page content for changes and updates the WordPress post/page modified time as required.

-If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, Rank Math, etc., the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show accurate modification times when shortcodes or blocks updates your post/page content.
+If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, Rank Math SEO, All in One SEO, etc., the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show accurate modification times when shortcodes or blocks updates your post/page content.

 == Installation ==